yokosogithub/GeoGit/doc/manual/source/branches.rst

 ..figure:: work_on_branch.png

 You can go back to the ``master`` branch, just by checking it out.
 If you have done no work on ``master`` (by moving to it and making commits) since then, that will take you to the state that it had when you created the ``edits`` branch, and the working tree content will correspond to it.
-That is, your work on the ``edits`` branch is completely independent of the
+That is, your work on the ``edits`` branch is completely independent of the current contents of ``master``.

 You can consider that having branches is somehow like having several repositories in which you work in a linear fashion, but since everything is kept in the same repository, you can easily move between them.